kunalsuri/gcp-legendary-enigma/gcp-vm-linux-gui-setup/README.md

 		1. In the Google Compute Engine, a new Linux VM has been created
 		2. The VM is running or has been started
 		3. You have logged into the Linux Server via SSH console window
-		4. Check if you have wget:
+		4. Check if you have "wget" (it is used to download files from the web):
-				Type on the console -->
+				Type on the console --> wget -V
 				If there is an error message, then do --> sudo apt install wget Check again --> wget -V
 				It should work now!